ingkebil/development/databases/README.md

 # Databases
-This is a quide on using databases at Clinical Genomics.
+This is a guide on using databases at Clinical Genomics.